-- Which was a parody of documentaries at the time about homosexuality using a 'ridiculous' invented alternative subculture.
+- How about a Monty Python's Flying Circus sketch about furries?
+Which was a parody of documentaries at the time about homosexuality using a "ridiculous" invented alternative subculture.

-- In the Dick Van Dyke Show episode The Plots Thicken, Rob is flabbergasted while talking to a funeral home on the phone.
+- In The Dick Van Dyke Show episode "The Plots Thicken", Rob is flabbergasted while talking to a funeral home on the phone.
 After he gets off, he tells Laura, "How do you like that?!
 They have a layaway plan.
 You pay now, and go later."
 Nowadays, many people prepay for their "final expenses" without a second thought.

 - When Frank Zappa released We're Only in It for the Money on May 4, 1968, a lot of people thought he had Jumped the Shark due to the number of songs describing police killing hippies.
 Just over two years later on May 4, 1970, Ohio National Guardsmen shot and killed four students at Kent State University.

 - In a 1998 installment of the web humor column The Book of Ratings, the "Mystical Creatures" rating contains a sarcastic quip about vampires going the way of the unicorn: "If it hasn't happened already, in a few months look for airbrushed posters of sad vampires in Wal-Marts everywhere, and in a decade look for female college students saying to each other "Were you into vampires when you were nine?
 Me too!
 We were such dorks!"
-Yeah, um, about that...
+Yeah, about that...

 - In the 1980s, there was a public service announcement-style movie shown in Australian schools about understanding the coercive influence of advertising.
 In order to illustrate the point, it included an attractive phony advertisement for the craziest product imaginable: bottled water.